jeffreykegler/hoonlint/misc/whitespace.md

 and from each other;
 while pre-comments preceed sequence steps.

-The inter-comment column and pre-comment column is specified, for each type of sequence, below.
+The rune-ish expression that directly contains a vertical comment, determines its inter-comment column location and the pre-comment column location.
+A comment is "directly contained" by a rune-ish if the rune-ish expression contains the comment, but no proper subexpression of the rune-ish expression also contains that comment.
+This implies taht
+a comment is "contained" by a rune-ish expression if it separates the rune-ish from the first runechild;
+of if it separates
+a consecutive pair of the rune-ish expression's runechildren.

-Informally, the body of a standard multi-line comment follows these conventions:
+Informally, the body of a standard vertical gap follows these conventions:

-* A multi-line comment may contain an "inter-part", a "pre-part", or both.
+* A vertical gap may contain
+an "inter-part", a "pre-part", or both.